19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Favored Ability.md

 ## Expertise Die

 Your expertise die is determined by your level.
-When making a [Favored Ability](Favored%20Ability.md) [Check](../Game%20Procedures/Core%20Procedures/Check.md), you roll both your d20 and your expertise die and add them together (you still add your [Ability Score](Chosen%20Statistics/Ability%20Scores.md)).
+When making a [Check](../Game%20Procedures/Core%20Procedures/Check.md) with your [Favored Ability](Favored%20Ability.md), roll both your d20 and your expertise die.
+Add them and your [Ability Score](Chosen%20Statistics/Ability%20Scores.md) to get the **result**.

 | Level | Expertise Die |
 | ----: | ------------: |